sandwichdoge/libi2cdetect/README.md

 # libi2cdetect

-Detect whether i2c device exists on bus.
+Detect whether an i2c slave device exists on bus based on its address.

 ## Cross-compile example for ARMv7